jhajek/forge/_posts/2015-10-31-how-to-escape-an-at-sign-in-pandoc-markdown.md

 - pandoc
 comments: []
 ---
-<p>Using pandoc markdown to write a text book - I came across a table from Wikipedia I wanted to include.<br />
+Using pandoc markdown to write a text book - I came across a table from Wikipedia I wanted to include.

 --------- ------------------------------------------------- -------------------
 @yearly    Run once a year at midnight of January 1st         ```0 0 1 1 *```